atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 young Ladies had on the richest ftripedl tabbies which could be purchased.
 ., immediately to her daugh
 ^ ' b ' 'S'
 ters, She Said to them, Sorcibly enough with her looks,.
-“We are ail. in the wrong, ".
+We are ail. in the wrong, ".
 0.
 4
 Lady Lumley and daughters exchanged, at the Same time.
 Sneers of triumph.
 Her Ladyship, as Soon as.
 ■ 4. i
-those Sneers had been exchanged, catching hold of the rufflle of Mrs. Selby’s' . ♦ facque, cried — - “.Dlefs me, Mrs. Selby,.
+those Sneers had been exchanged, catching hold of the rufflle of Mrs. Selby’s' . ♦ facque, cried — - .Dlefs me, Mrs. Selby,.
 '. ft
-hoy thinly you are clothed this^cold “night!
-It makes one almost shiver to 4
+hoy thinly you are clothed this^cold night!
+It makes one almost shiver to 4 look at you.
-“look at you.
 Why surely you. did
 1. '
-“not buy that silk for the winter“ “could be more absurd: it “would be very well for the middle of “June." ' :
+not buy that silk for the winter could be more absurd: it would be very well for the middle of June." ' :
 L 3 This
 i 4
 ftft «